-Expect to hear a ten-minute talk from each of our three speakers followed by a candid conversation between them (led by MNP).
+Expect to hear a ten-minute talk from each of our three speakers followed by a candid conversation between them - led by AEC Director, John McKenzie.
 There will also be an audience question and answer period.

 This is a by invitation only event.
 An exhibitor-issued or sponsor-issued VIP Pass is required to attend.
 All invitees must RSVP to confirm their attendance/reserve their seat.